stayintarkov/SIT-Mod-Ports/Readme.md

 Once you start the game open the "LogOutput.log" file in \BepInEx\ and make sure all the plugins have loaded without errors.

 ## Compiling Source Code
-Put these files from your game folder inside the `References` folder:
-- Assembly-CSharp.dll (***needs*** to be deobfuscated from SIT)
-- bsg.console.core.dll
-- Comfort.dll
-- DissonanceVoip.dll
-- Mono.WebBrowser.dll
-- UnityEngine.dll
+Copy all .dll files from `\EscapeFromTarkov_Data\Managed` to the `References` folder.
+Add required references to each project.
+Make sure your Assembly-CSharp.dll is deobfuscated.

 Put the SIT.Core.dll from your BepInEx plugins in the `References` folder as well.
 The rest are NuGet packages for some of the mods.
 Should already be included in the .cs files.